impresso/impresso-language-identification-cookbook/README.md

 ```

 The process of stage 1b and ensemble is relatively fast compared to stage 1a since it processes the already-computed predictions rather than running the language identification models on raw text.

+**Note**: The ensemble output includes OCRQA scores (when available from stage 1a)
+in the final JSON.
+For each content item, the output contains the OCRQA score and
+model identifier for the decided language, which can be used to assess the
+reliability of the OCR text quality.

 ## Preparing the data release